Online Graph Topology Learning from Matrix-valued Time Series: Experiments

-Figure \ref{fig: Est_real_wald_aug} and \ref{fig: Est_real_aug} show the spatial graphs learned by the two proposed approaches in Section \ref{sec: online learning aug} updated at different times.
-Figure \ref{fig: lambda_real_aug} plots the evolution of regularization parameter value.
-We can see that, for the high-dimensional procedure, when more observations are received, it finds that more location pairs actually have a Granger causal effect on each other.
-On the other hand, compared to the estimated graphs from the high-dimensional procedure, those from the low-dimensional procedure vary more along time, which can be caused by the following facts: 1. in the early stage, $\hat{\mathbf{\Gamma}}_{t}(0)$ is still ill-conditioned, therefore its inverse brings unstable OLS solutions; 2. the low-dimensional procedure relies on large sample properties of the designed estimators.
-These points are also supported by the average one step prediction curve given in Figure \ref{fig: Average_one_step_prediction_error_real_aug}, where it is shown that, the prediction error of the low-dimensional procedure is significantly larger than the high-dimensional procedure, especially when the sample size is around $500$ to $800$.
+The inferred graphs and trends {\CM are now visualized} from our methods.
+We report the results corresponding to $\eta = 1e-5$ since it has converged and is less noisy.
+Figures \ref{fig: Est_real_Wald_aug} and \ref{fig: Est_real_aug} show the spatial graphs learned by the two proposed approaches in Section \ref{sec: online learning aug} updated at different times. {\CM It can be seen} that, for the high-dimensional method, when more observations are received, it finds that more location pairs actually have a Granger causal effect on each other.
+On the other hand, compared to the estimated graphs from the high-dimensional procedure, those from the low-dimensional procedure vary more along time.

-Next we show the last updated feature graphs in Figure \ref{fig: Est_real_AF_aug}.
-We can see that the estimated feature relationships from the two approaches coincide in tmin and tmax, tmin and tavg, tmin and prcp.
-However, the relationship between tavg and prcp is very weak in the Lasso estimation, while strong in the projected OLS estimation.

-In particular, Figure \ref{fig: trend} reports the evolution of estimated trends from one representative spatial location along time, where we can observe the increase of temperature from the past to the present.
+Figure \ref{fig: Est_real_AF_aug} shows the last updated feature graphs. {\CM It can be seen} that the estimated feature relationships from the two approaches coincide in tmin and tmax, tmin and tavg, tmin and prcp.
+However, the relationship between tavg and prcp is very weak in the high-dimensional estimation, while strong in the low-dimensional estimation.
+Figure \ref{fig: trend} reports the evolution of estimated trends from one representative spatial location along time, where {\CM it can be observed} the increase of temperature from the past to the present.

-Lastly, in Figure \ref{fig: Est_real_overlap_aug}, we plot the edge overlap (considering the signs of weights) of the two last updated spatial graphs, where we also visualize this spatial graph superimposed on the actual geographical graph.
-We can see that the remote weather stations have less dependency with other stations, while more edges appear within the area where lots of stations are densely located together.
+Lastly, in Figure \ref{fig: Est_real_overlap_aug}, the edge overlap (considering the signs of weights) of the two last updated spatial graphs {\CM is plotted}, where this spatial graph superimposed on the actual geographical graph {\CM is also visualized}. {\CM It can be seen} that the remote weather stations have less dependency with other stations, while more edges appear within the area where lots of stations are densely located together.
 These observations imply that the inferred graphs provide the consistent weather patterns with geographical features.
-Furthermore, they validate the legitimacy of Models \eqref{eq: var1_vect} and \eqref{eq: var1_vect_aug}, as well as the effectiveness of the proposed learning methods.